TianweiCSE/APPM_report/README.md

 # APPM_report

-This repo is for writing the article on APPM project.
+This repo is just for writing the article on APPM project.
 The code is in [another repo](https://github.com/TianweiCSE/APPM).

 ## Structure